• Share this on:

 • Check this freely accessible CSR Risk Check tool to discover the social and environmental risks associated with garment production in your country and ways to manage them.

-• Ask your buyer what standards they want you to comply with.
-Be aware that complying with a standard costs time and money, not only for the application and the audit, but also for its annual renewal.
+• Be aware that complying with a standard costs time and money, not only for the application and the audit, but also for its annual renewal.
 Because many standards have overlapping criteria, often a few simple interventions will make your factory compliant with more than one standard.
 Talk to your buyers about such adjustments to avoid having to process several different standards.

 • Familiarise yourself with the Social & Labor Convergence Project.
 This is an industry initiative to avoid duplication of audits.